ethereum/remix-project/README.md

 ## Usage as as Chrome Extension

 If you would like to use this as a Chrome extension, you must either build it first or pull from the `gh-pages` branch, both described above.

-After that, browse to `chrome://extensions/`.
+After that, follow these steps:

+* Browse to `chrome://extensions/`

-Make sure 'Developer mode' has been checked.
-Then click 'Load unpacked extension...' to pop up a file-selection dialog.
-Select the `browser-solidity` folder, wherever it is placed on your computer.
+* Make sure 'Developer mode' has been checked

+* Click 'Load unpacked extension...' to pop up a file-selection dialog

+* Select your `browser-solidity` folder